jullanggit/atem/README.md

   - used for determining the system state
 ### Options
 - remove_then_add: first remove then add items
+- items_separator: The separator to use when filling in the <items> in format commands.
+Defaults to space
 ### Implemented Managers
 Can be found in [meta-managers](https://github.com/jullanggit/meta-managers)